Lachlan-McLeod/my-fullstack-collection/README.md

-This file contains a fullstack I built during my time at Dev Academy.
+This repo contains a fullstack I built during my time at Dev Academy.